-Some of the situations listed include loss of coverage under Programs of All-inclusive Care for the Elderly (PACE).
-PACE combines medical, social, and long-term care services, and prescription drug coverage for frail people.
+Some of the situations listed include loss of coverage under Program of All-inclusive Care for the Elderly (PACE).
+PACE combines medical, social, and long-term care services, and prescription drug coverage for frail older adults who need nursing home services but are capable of living in the community.
 To be eligible for PACE, you must meet certain conditions.
 PACE may be available in states that have chosen it as an optional Medicaid benefit.
 If you have Medicaid, an insurance company can sell you a Medigap policy only in certain situations.
+To find a PACE plan in your area, visit Medicare.gov/plan-compare/#/pace.
 For more information about PACE, visit Medicare.gov, or call 1-800-MEDICARE (1-800-633-4227).
 TTY users can call 1-877-486-2048.